KomodoPlatform/NotaryNodes/season4/candidates/and1-89/README.md

 * The location of Notary Node servers must be diversified on all continents.
 The regions are categorized in the following locations: Southern-Hemisphere (SH), Asia-Rusia (AR), North-America (NA), Europe (EU).
 You find the full explanation about how delayed Proof of Work (dPoW) and Notary Nodes (NN) work in the link above.

-# Reasons to vote for us:

-##  First of all Who We are ?

-We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by being a Notary Node Operator over the last year,running an KMDLabs StakedNotary, VMware on a Linux Host, XMPP Chat Server and handling our own Mining Farm.
-Also some of you knowing us as one of the Admin’s in the Komodo and Pirate Channel of Germany’s Telegram Group.

-* We are convinced that the potential of crypto lies in it’s decentralisation.
-It means specifically (for us) that 64 nodes should be distributed among 64 different node operators.

-* Since the Komodo team is focused on developing the technical applications of  Blockchain, we are convinced that this will have an enormous impact on the entire future Blockchain technology.
-That's why we want to bring in our personal experience to the community.

-* We are not official team members or partners of Komodo.
-We see independence as an additional contribution to decentralisation.

 # How to vote ##